 For 12 years she has welcomed volunteers to the farm from all over the world.
-She has also overseen the management of 176 acre Babbinswood Farm for the last 14 years, giving her a wealth of experience in farms at Babbinswood.
-She is passionate about producing good nutritious food from her herd of beautiful pasture-fed only cows whilst looking after nature and nurturing the soil.
+She has also overseen the management of 176 acre Babbinswood Farm for the last 14 years, giving her a wealth of experience in these areas.